idealarealo/godot-video-tutorial-projects/CitationGame.md

 1. a Mighty Pirate chasing away a... "little monkey";

-1. the spell which allow you to hear the truth;
+1. the spell which allows you to hear the truth;

 1. the electrician, stand-in for the FBC Director;